Skip to main content

 The approach is very similar to generic test factory tools like Fishery, but with deep/native integration with Joist.

-The goal of test factories are to provide tests (and only tests!) with "valid by default" instances of entities, so that each test can focus solely on the state/behavior that is unique to its boundary case.
+The goal of test factories are to provide tests (and only tests!) with "valid by default" instances of entities, so that each test can set only the fields/state that is unique to its boundary case.

 Joist also fundamentally assumes the database is reset between each test (see Fast Database Resets), and so allowing tests to succinctly create the entire graph of entities they need is a key part of Joist's developer experience.